sladak/500cities/README.md

 # 500cities
 Analysis of 500 cities health data published by CDC.
 Including code for processing and visualisation of data.

-DOWNLOAD RAW DATA FROM HERE:
+DOWNLOAD RAW DATA FROM HERE AND PUT IT IN THE FOLDER, RENAME TO 'full_data.csv': https://chronicdata.cdc.gov/500-Cities/500-Cities-Local-Data-for-Better-Health-2018-relea/6vp6-wxuq
-https://chronicdata.cdc.gov/500-Cities/500-Cities-Local-Data-for-Better-Health-2018-relea/6vp6-wxuq

 FEATURE EXPLAINATIONS: